SichangHe/curriculum_vitae/index.md

 Author of Open Source Web Forum Using Ruby on Rails Jun.
 2022 – Aug.
 2022

-– Featured inﬁnitely nested comments; deployed on Heroku.
+– Featured infinitely nested comments; deployed on Heroku.

 Outreach